 Concerning document n.
-25, some paragraphs have been redacted on the basis of the exception to disclosure set in Article 4(1)(a) third indent of Regulation 1049/2001, as we consider that its disclosure undermines the international relations with a third country.
+4, a paragraph has been redacted on the basis of the exception to disclosure set in Article 4(1)(a) third indent of Regulation 1049/2001, as we consider that its disclosure undermines the international relations with a third country.